Intertidal Field Research with Schools

 DEI assists classes and schools in conducting intertidal field experiments in their own communities, utilizing the intertidal area to investigate the survival and growth of soft-shell clams.
 Because these experiments are performed with strict adherence to scientific principles, the data collected is of a quality that can be used by town Shellfish Committees to manage local soft-shell clam resources.

-Over the past five years, DEI has overseen season-long field research projects at eleven different schools stretching from Portland to Cutler.
+Since 2010, DEI has overseen season-long field research projects at fifteen different schools stretching from Portland to Lubec.

 Results from the field experiments have been presented at marine trade shows, town meetings, and other venues.
-For example, in 2018, Searsport High School presented at the Maine Fishermen’s Forum the results from their 2017 study that measured shellfish productivity and green crab recruitment in three coves in Searsport and Stockton Springs.
+For example, Searsport High School presented at the 2018 Maine Fishermen’s Forum the results from their 2017 study that measured soft-shell clam productivity along with green crab recruitment in three coves in Searsport and Stockton Springs.

 Community Science Investigations (CSI-Maine):

 In 2018, DEI began a collaboration with several Maine environmental-based non-profits to increase knowledge of current clam recruitment across Maine’s coast by using simple testing methods developed by DEI.
 Like other place-based intertidal research DEI conducts, CSI-Maine assists municipal shellfish programs by providing data on the relative rates of clam recruitment, growth, or predation across the coastline they manage.